-Manchester City Women v Reading Women
+Man City outclass Reading to move second in WSL

 Post update

+Attempt blocked.
+Chloe Kelly (Manchester City Women) right footed shot from the centre of the box is blocked.
+Assisted by Mary Fowler.

-Khadija Shaw (Manchester City Women) wins a free kick on the right wing.
+Deyna Castellanos (Manchester City Women) wins a free kick in the attacking half.

 Post update